sindresorhus/eslint-plugin-unicorn/docs/rules/numeric-separators-style.md

 There are 5 options, `hexadecimal`, `binary`, `octals`, `bigint`, `number`, which all refer to their corresponging type.
 Each of them has to be associated with an object containing 2 fields:
-- `minimumThreshold`: It has to be a number.
+- `minimumDigits`: It has to be a number.
 It corresponds to the threshold of digits in a number, where you shouldn't use numeric separator.
 For example, if you put 5 as the minimum threshold, then `1024` will pass because it has 4 digits, and `1_024` will fail.
 However `1_000_000` will still pass and `1000000` will still fail.